MistyCommunity/Documentation/src/content/docs/reference/rest.md

 Use the `StopRecordingVideo` command to stop recording a video.
 Video recordings cannot be longer than 10 seconds.
 Misty stops recording automatically if a video reaches 10 seconds before you call `StopRecordingVideo`.

 Misty only saves the most recent video recording to her local storage.
 Recordings are saved with the filename `MistyVideo.mp4`, and this file is overwritten with each new recording.

+**Note:** When you call the `StartRecordingVideo` command immediately after using the RGB camera to take a picture, there may be a few seconds delay before Misty starts recording.

 Endpoint: POST &lt;robot-ip-address&gt;/api/video/record/start